Chicken/Auth/README.md

 You can also find a bunch of plugins using this authentication system for BlueMap addons in [the BlueMap -folder](./BlueMap).
 Should these be in a seperate repository?
 Absolutely!
 Are they?
 No. Is Authorization the child that's not liked as other solutions are better?
 Yes.
+Prebuilt jars of everything can be found in GitHub releases.

 An authenticated BlueMap demo can be found at https://auth-dev.antti.codes/.
 The Minecraft server is also available at ip `auth-dev.antti.codes`.